-The “cost” to recover the files encrypted by Locker was 0.1 Bitcoins (about $24 USD), a modest amount when compared with previous ransomware attacks that demanded 5 to 10 times as much to recover the files they encrypted.
-On the bright side, according to security experts nearly everyone who made the proper payment had their files decrypted.
+The “cost” to recover the files encrypted by Locker was 0.1 Bitcoins (about $24 USD), a modest amount when compared with previous ransomware attacks that demanded five to 10 times as much to recover the files they encrypted.
+On the bright side, according to security experts, nearly everyone who made the proper payment had their files decrypted.

 Attack Vectors: How Do You Get Infected in the First Place?